 You've just purchased a brand new pair of RedWhite Bibshorts and now you're thinking about how to best care for them.
 Don't worry, this Guide has you covered.
+It is long and detailed and I highly recommend you to take the time needed to read it thoroughly.

 I (founder, Yuva) ride regular century rides and started RedWhite Apparel in 2014.
 I focus exclusively on designing bibshorts that help riders tackle ultra-distance rides such as the Paris-Brest-Paris, Transcontinental Race and 24 Hour MTB challenges.
 Most of RedWhite's customers rely on our us for their all-day riding comfort.